KyanBasil/MacStat-v2.1/README.md

 ***Feel free to contact me here for any questions or feedback, or if interested in contributing to this project :3*** alexh2877@gmail.com

+## Security Policy ##

+We take security seriously and have implemented several measures to ensure the safety of our users' data.
+Please refer to our [Security Policy](SECURITY.md) for detailed information.

+### Reporting Vulnerabilities ###

+If you discover a security vulnerability, please report it to us.
+You can contact us at:
+- Email: security@macstat.com

+We appreciate and encourage responsible disclosure of security vulnerabilities.
+Please include as much information as possible to help us understand and resolve the issue quickly.

 ## License ##
 ### The MIT License (MIT)